- St Johns

 Newfoundland And Labrador Travel Guide

-The wildlife here is something to talk about, with thousands of moose, black bear, caribou, Northern River otters, Newfoundland Lynx and Arctic hares being native to Newfoundland and Labrador.
-The millions of seabirds and thousands of humpback whales circulating the freshly carved icebergs off the 18,000 miles (29,000km) of coastline are also something to behold.
+The wildlife here is something memorable, with thousands of moose, black bear, caribou, Northern River otters, Newfoundland Lynx, and Arctic hares all being native to Newfoundland and Labrador.
+The millions of seabirds and thousands of humpback whales circulating the freshly carved icebergs off the 18,000 miles (29,000km) of coastline are also sights to behold.

 Other key attractions in Canada's easternmost province include the Western Brook Pond, a land-locked fjord, and L'anse aux Meadows, a National Historic Site of Canada and a UNESCO World Heritage Site.
 L'anse aux Meadows is the site of the only confirmed Viking settlement in North America.

 We are looking for contributors for our Newfoundland And Labrador travel guide.
 If you are a local, a regular traveller to Newfoundland And Labrador or a travel professional with time to contribute and answer occasional forum questions, please contact us.